Childwite

-In medieval England, childwite (or childwit) was a fine levied by the feudal lord on the reputed father when an unmarried unfree woman gave birth to a child.
+In medieval England, childwite (also childwit, childwyte; lit. 'child-punishment') was a fine levied by the feudal lord on the reputed father when an unmarried unfree woman gave birth to a child.
 The Oxford English Dictionary cites the following use of the term from 1672: "Within the Mannor of Writtle in Com.
-Essex, every reputed Father of a Bastard gotten there, pays to the Lord for a Fine three shillings four pence, and the custome is there also called Childwit."
+Essex, every reputed Father of a Bastard gotten there, pays to the Lord for a Fine three shillings four pence [one-sixth of a pound], and the custome is there also called Childwit."